 Once Twitter got wind of the events, Schulte was given a nom de guerre, one of a number of dismissive sobriquets for entitled white women who patrol people of color.
 BBQ Becky was followed by such figures as Permit Patty and Central Park Karen, each a riff on the theme of racist quasi-distress — the discomfort of the privileged mistaken for an emergency.
 While the Karen meme has come to make fun of a particular type of middle-aged white woman who demands to speak to the manager, she falls into this taxonomy as well.
 While less discussed, there is a male version of Karen.
-Her partner in quasi distress.
-His name is Ken.
+He’s Karen’s partner in quasi distress and his name is Ken.
 Or Greg.
 Or sometimes Terry.

 “It’s a snapshot of a conversation happening,” Dr. Apryl Williams, an assistant professor at University of Michigan and Fellow at the Berkman Klein Center for Internet & Society at Harvard who broadly studies race on the internet, says of the Karening of Twitter.
 “The thing that I love about it as a tool is that the memes highlight the everyday power of whiteness.”

-Simply put, the Karen memes address important social issues that have only recently come to a boil in the current political landscape: namely, white privilege, which is lived and exploited, oftentimes unwittingly, by White women everywhere.
+Although humorous, the Karen memes address important social issues that have only recently come to a boil in the current political landscape: namely, white privilege, which is lived and exploited, oftentimes unwittingly, by White women everywhere.
 However, while Karens are burned at the stake online, their male counterparts are often let off the hook.
 Williams, who may be the only scholar whose given this subject its due time, explains why this is the case and why the Internet (and Black Twitter in particular) seem to let Kens (the male equivalent of a Karen) off easy.
 Her theory, based on an analysis of nearly 100,000 tweets, suggests that racist narratives are deeply internalized and woven into the fabric of American culture.